119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 What are the Consequences for Failing to Inform the Insurer?

 If you don’t notify your insurer, the policy stays active, and you might unknowingly continue paying for a car you no longer own.
-If your policy automatically culls, you could pay hundreds of dollars on a car you do not own.
+If your policy renews automatically, you could end up paying hundreds of dollars for a car you no longer own.
 If someone misuses your old license plates after scrapping the car, and they’re still linked to your insurance, you could face penalties.

-This could develop into a legal issue or cause you to receive a delayed new policy in the future.
+This could lead to legal issues or delays when applying for a new insurance policy in the future.
 This could hinder your insurance record moving forward.
 Insurers may view gaps in coverage or missed cancellations negatively, potentially raising your premiums in the future.

 How To Cancel Your Policy After Scrapping Your Car?

-It is not an overly complicated process, but attention to detail is important for a proper cancellation.
+The process isn’t overly complicated, but attention to detail is important to ensure proper cancellation.

 1. Call or go online: Most of Ontario’s insurers will allow you to cancel by phone or through their digital platform.
 Have your policy number on hand.